msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image27.tiff
 :name: fig20

-Figure 20: Plotting of a basic FCC crystal where the crystallographic solution is provided and the edge on condition is observed at α,β: 0,0 with the interface long axis 45° to the α tilt axis (a).
+Plotting of a basic FCC crystal where the crystallographic solution is provided and the edge on condition is observed at α,β: 0,0 with the interface long axis 45° to the α tilt axis (a).
 The pole normal to the interface is demonstrated to be the \[001\]